DesireeMcElroy/DesireeMcElroy/README.md

 My name is Desiree McElroy

-🌱 Aspiring Data Scientist Studying at CodeUp.
+🌱 Aspiring Data Scientist Studying at CodeUp\
-🎓 BA in Natural Sciene and Mathematics
+🎓 BA in Natural Sciene and Mathematics\
-🉐 AA in Mandarin Chinese
+🉐 AA in Mandarin Chinese\
 🪖 US Navy Veteran and Reservist

 #### Skills: